Set up high availabilityEstimated reading time: 1 minute

 Having multiple manager nodes in your cluster allows you to:

 - Handle manager node failures,

 - Load-balance user requests across all manager nodes.

 Size your deployment

-To make the cluster tolerant to more failures, add additional replica nodes to your cluster.
+To make the swarm tolerant to more failures, add additional replica nodes to your swarm.

 |Manager nodes||Failures tolerated|

 For production-grade deployments, follow these rules of thumb: